openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 **group** The PVR channels can be put into user-defined PVR channel groups.
 There are two default PVR channel groups.
 One for PVR TV channels and one for PVR radio channels.
-The default labels are "All channels" (in German systems "Alle Kanäle").
+The default labels are "All channels" (in German systems "Alle Kan?le").
 You have to adjust this configuration to use the `pvr-open-tv` and `pvr-open-radio` channels properly.
 You can optionally configure an user-defined PVR channel group.
 The PVR channels from Kodi will be populated during runtime into the state options of the `pvr-open-tv` and `pvr-open-radio` channels.